Peaceful protest continues on Azerbaijan's Lachin-Khankendi road despite cold weather (PHOTO)

-SHUSHA, Azerbaijan, January 14.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty fourth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 15.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the thirty fifth day, Trend reports from the scene.

 Despite the cold weather, the participants continue their peaceful protest.